felskeM/shpe-uwm/README.md

 ### To run the site locally so you can see all the features the current github.io site isn't showing:

-Clone the repository and install npmjs:
+Clone the repository and install npmjs

 ```bash
 npm install